deepakg/deepakg.github.io/_posts/2019-09-28-nim-in-action-errata.markdown

 ```

 I still haven't figured out if the author deliberately intended to demonstrate something or if something changed in a version of Nim after the book came out.
 That said, the next listing (3.17) that uses the `{.async.}` pragma with the `await` keyword works just fine.

+### Section 3.5.3

+#### Page 92

+> On UNIX-like operating systems such as Linux and Mac OS, the telnet application should be available by default.

+On macOS 10.13 (High Sierra) that's not the case.
+But it's easily remedied by using [brew](https://brew.sh) to install it.